surahman/FTeX/pkg/graphql/resolvers/README.md

 ```

-_Response:_ Account balances for the Client will be limited to the `Page Size` specified and is `10` by default.
-A
+_Response:_ The number of account balances for the Client will be limited to the `Page Size` specified and is `10` by
-`Page Cursor` link will be supplied if there are subsequent pages of data to be retrieved in the `links.nextPage` JSON
+default.
+A `Page Cursor` link will be supplied if there are subsequent pages of data to be retrieved in the
-field.
+`links.pageCursor` JSON field.

 ```json
 {